jennifertrin/eliza/docs/docs/packages/plugins.md

 pnpm add @ai16z/plugin-[name]
 ```

-2. Import and register the plugin in your character configuration:
+2. Import and register the plugin in your character configuration.
+The original character configuration is defined in `src/agent/index.ts`.

 ```typescript
 import { bootstrapPlugin } from "@eliza/plugin-bootstrap";